Clarence Stewart Williams: Early career

 During the Spanish–American War, he commanded the newly commissioned gunboat USS Gwin, which participated in the blockade of Cuba as a dispatch vessel.
-He was watch officer aboard the unarmored cruiser USS Marblehead from 1899 to 1900 and aboard the battleship USS Iowa from 1900 to 1901.
-He participated in a preliminary hydrographic survey of Midway Island for a cable station in 1901.
-From 1901 to 1903, he was an instructor of navigation at the Academy, then served as executive officer of the hospital ship USS Solace, as executive officer of the monitor USS Monterey, and as navigator of the training ship USS Prairie during 1903 and 1904.
+He was watch officer aboard the unprotected cruiser USS Marblehead from 1899 to 1900 and aboard the battleship USS Iowa from 1900 to 1901.
+He participated in a preliminary hydrographic survey of Midway Atoll in the Northwestern Hawaiian Islands for a cable station in 1901.
+From 1901 to 1903, he was an instructor of navigation at the U.S. Naval Academy, then served as executive officer of the hospital ship USS Solace, as executive officer of the monitor USS Monterey, and as navigator of the training ship USS Prairie during 1903 and 1904.
 He was executive officer of Iowa from 1904 to 1905, navigator of the battleship USS Massachusetts in 1905, and executive officer of Iowa again from 1905 to 1907.
 He was a member of the Board of Inspection and Survey from 1911 to 1912.

 He commanded the battleship USS Rhode Island from 1912 to 1915, including operations during the Mexican Campaign of 1914.
-During World War I, he served as chief of staff of the Battleship Force, Atlantic Fleet; as commander of Battleship Division 8, Atlantic Fleet; and as commander of Light Cruiser Division 1, Pacific Fleet, on detached duty in the South Atlantic.
-He served briefly as chief of staff of the Naval War College early in 1919, but was transferred in June to command Battleship Squadron 4, Pacific Fleet.
+During World War I, he served as chief of staff of the Battleship Force, United States Atlantic Fleet; as commander of Battleship Division 8, U.S. Atlantic Fleet; and as commander of Light Cruiser Division 1, United States Pacific Fleet, on detached duty in the South Atlantic Ocean.
+He served briefly as chief of staff of the Naval War College early in 1919, but was transferred in June 1919 to command Battleship Squadron 4, U.S. Pacific Fleet.

-After the war, he reported to the Navy Department to organize the Office of War Plans as its first director.
-He was President of the Naval War College from November 3, 1922 to September 5, 1925.
+After the war, he reported to the United States Department of the Navy to organize the Office of War Plans as its first director.
+He was President of the Naval War College from November 3, 1922, to September 5, 1925.